SamratRode/caching-demo/README.md

 git clone <repository-url>
 cd caching-demo

-# Start all services with Docker Compose
+# Start all services all together
-docker-compose up --build
+**Click on dockerRun directly, have created a pipeline for all the required jobs.**

 # Wait for all services to be healthy (~2-3 minutes)
 ```